 Provide actual payment of the portion of the performance guarantee amount attributable to costs of inspection, clean-up, reimbursement of prior constructed public improvements, and other city costs.

-Submit actual payment of the improvement warranty.
+Submit actual payment of the improvement warranty in the form of ten (10) percent of the total estimated cost of Required Improvements.

 Obtain a land disturbance permit.